 #1 – Take care of yourself so you can continue to take care of others:

-Health Equity and Healthcare Learning Opportunities
+Health Equity, Health Advocacy, and Patient Care Learning Opportunities

 Becoming ACEs Aware in California training from Futures Without Violence is a free, two-hour core training to learn about ACEs (Adverse Childhood Experiences), toxic stress, screening, risk assessment, and evidence-based care.